souradip-chakraborty/souradip-chakraborty.github.io/index.md

+I am Souradip Chakraborty, currently a 1st year [Computer Science](https://www.cs.umd.edu/) PhD student at the [University of Maryland, College Park](https://www.cs.umd.edu/) from **Fall 2021.** My current research focusses on the Theoritical and Practical aspects of Deep Reinforcement Learning especially from a Representation viewpoint with a special emphasis on learning State Abstraction.
+My research also explores **Sample-efficient** and **Safe Model-based reinforcement learning** under uncertainty, noisy-settings and Sparse rewards scenarios.
+I am also extremely interested in designing **Sample-efficient High Dimensional Gaussian Processes** and believe that can develop the foundations of ture **Self-Supervised Representation**

-I am Souradip Chakraborty, currently working as a *Research AI Scientist* at [Walmart Labs](https://www.walmartlabs.com/), India after completing my Masters from the [Indian Statistical Institute](https://www.isibang.ac.in/) in 2018 **summa cum laude** and Bachelors in Electronics \& Electrical Engineering from [Jadavpur University](http://www.jaduniv.edu.in/), India in 2014.
-Recognised by [Google](https://en.wikipedia.org/wiki/Google) as a *[Google Developer Expert in Machine Learning](https://developers.google.com/community/experts/directory/profile/profile-souradip_chakraborty)* for my open-source contributions \& mentorships in the field of AI and ML
+In the past I have worked as a *Research AI Scientist* at [Walmart Labs](https://www.walmartlabs.com/), India after completing my Masters from the [Indian Statistical Institute](https://www.isibang.ac.in/) in 2018 **summa cum laude** and Bachelors in Electronics \& Electrical Engineering from [Jadavpur University](http://www.jaduniv.edu.in/), India in 2014.
+Recognised by [Google](https://en.wikipedia.org/wiki/Google) as a *[Google Developer Expert in Machine Learning](https://developers.google.com/community/experts/directory/profile/profile-souradip_chakraborty)* for my open-source contributions \& mentorships in the field of AI and ML.

-My broader research goals are oriented towards developing Machine \& Deep learning methods that are Robust, Adaptable, Fair and Interpretable leveraging the concepts of Causal reasoning, Causal discovery and Reinforcement learning.
 Co-authored several [US patents and top-tier publications](https://scholar.google.co.in/citations?user=pvETm1wAAAAJ&hl=en) *(COLING, ICPR, ICDM, SIGIR)* in the field of AI & ML applications in NLP and Computer Vision domain.
 Selected as the Youngest Technical Speaker for the very prestigious Data Hack Summit’2019 and 2018 by Analytics Vidhya.
 Currently,I am also a Thesis Supervisor for students at upGrad’s online Master’s Program in Data Science as well as Machine Learning with Liverpool John Moores University (LJMU)

 ## Recent News

+* **Feb 2022** : *'On the Hidden Biases of Policy Mirror Ascent in Continuous Action Spaces Deep Reinforcement Learning'* [arxiv](https://arxiv.org/abs/2201.12332)(Under Submissiom)

+* **August 2021** : Excited to start my PhD in Computer Science at the (University of Maryland, College Park)[] from Fall 2021, focussing on the theoritical and practical foundations of Deep Reinforcement Learning and Representation Learning.

 * **October 2020** : *'Graph Spectral Feature Learning for Mixed Data of Categorical and Numerical Type'* accepted at [ICPR'2020](https://www.icpr2020.it/) as a full paper.
 * **September 2020** : *'BioMed-BERT: A Pre-trained Biomedical Language Model for QA and IR'* accepted at [COLING'2020](https://coling2020.org/) as a full paper.